Dataset-Driven Channel Masks in Transformers for Multivariate Time Series: Introduction

 \section{Introduction}

-Foundation models (FMs) have emerged in various domains ~\citep{touvron2023llama,rombach2022high,kirillov2023segment}, including the time series (TS) domain~\citep{goswami2024moment,liutimer}.
-These models are pretrained on diverse datasets and are designed to solve multiple tasks using a single model.
-Directly applying FMs to TS is, however, challenging due to the \textit{heterogeneity} among TS datasets~\citep{goswami2024moment,woo2024unified}, so that various time series foundation models (TSFMs) have been proposed.
-While these approaches mainly focus on \textit{explicit heterogeneity}, where datasets differ in observable characteristics such as varying sequence lengths and number of channels in TS, they tend to overlook \textit{implicit heterogeneity}, which involves unobservable factors such as differences in inter-channel dependencies.
-Furthermore, these methods address heterogeneity by modifying the model architecture, often overlooking the inherent characteristics of the dataset.

-\newlength{\defaultcolumnsep} \newlength{\defaultintextsep} \newlength{\defaultabovecaptionskip} \newlength{\defaultbelowcaptionskip} Multivariate time series (MTS) forecasting has been explored with two different strategies: the channel-dependent (CD) strategy and the channel-independent (CI) strategy, with the former emphasizing inter-channel dependencies, while the latter ignoring these dependencies and dealing with channels individually.
-However, most previous works have focused on the model architecture to either capture or disregard CD, often overlooking the potential differences in CD across datasets.
+Multivariate time series (MTS) consist of multiple interrelated channels and are prevalent in various real-world applications \cite{wei2019multivariate}.
+MTS forecasting has been explored with two different strategies: the \textit{channel-dependent} (CD) strategy~\cite{wang2024timemixer++,zhao2024rethinking,qi2024enhancing} and the \textit{channel-independent} (CI) strategy~\cite{zeng2023transformers,li2023revisiting,nie2022time,lee2023learning}, with the former emphasizing inter-channel dependencies, while the latter ignoring these dependencies and dealing with channels individually.
+These two strategies are known to have a capacity-robustness trade-off \cite{han2023capacity}, where CD models offer higher capacity but lower robustness, and CI models do vice versa.

-In this paper, we consider the implicit heterogeneity among TS datasets when building a TSFM, specifically the varying CD across datasets, as opposed to prior TSFMs that mainly address the explicit heterogeneity and TS forecasting models that focus solely on adjusting the model architecture to capture CD.
-We argue that addressing this implicit heterogeneity is crucial for TSFMs because assuming a uniform CI or CD model across all datasets can be problematic due to the varying CD across datasets, as shown in Figure~\ref{fig:hetero_FM}.